-AN independent Scotland could have a “dramatic impact” on reducing poverty in the developing world, the International Development Minister has claimed.
+AN INDEPENDENT Scotland could have a “dramatic impact” on improving lives in the developing world, according to the external affairs minister.

-Speaking ahead of appearing before MSPs on Holyrood’s European and External Relations Committee, Mr Yousaf said: “We know that countries of Scotland’s size can make huge changes to the lives of people in the developing world.
-Independent countries such as Norway, Sweden, Finland and Ireland all rank higher than the UK in the Centre for Global Development’s Commitment to Development Index.
+Mr Yousaf said: “We know that countries of Scotland’s size can make a huge difference to the lives of people in the developing world.
+Independent countries such as Norway, Sweden, Finland and Ireland all rank higher than the UK in the Centre for Development’s tables.

-“An independent Scotland could have a dramatic impact in reducing poverty and improving lives in the developing world.
-With independence, Scotland is committed to meeting the United Nation’s target of spending 0.7 per cent of Gross National Income on aid - and to enshrining that commitment in law.”
+“An independent Scotland can have a dramatic impact in reducing poverty and improving lives in the developing world.

 “The Scottish Government has an ambitious vision of the role Scotland could play as a global citizen.
 We have a unique contribution to offer the world and are already making a real difference through our people’s expertise on climate change and energy, education, health improvement and research along with our innovative approach to international development.”